aa25g15/machine-coding-frontend/README.md

 Basically, implement the sudoku game.
 It is a 9X9 grid.

 The goal of sudoku is simple: fill in the numbers 1-9 exactly once in every row, column, and 3x3 region.
 For example, look at the above puzzle and compare it to the solved version below.
 Notice that every row, column and 3x3 region contain every number from 1-9 exactly once.

+## Comparison App
+An app to compare 2 or more things

+### Features:
+* Can use GitHub API for example to get details of different users and compare information such as number of commits, stars, repos etc.
+* Ability to change the comparison objects
+* Different color schemes for who is better
+* Responsiveness